 Farmers Branch in Dallas County, Texas — The American South (West South Central)

 Location.
-32° 55.382′ N, 96° 53.616′ W. Marker is in Farmers Branch, Texas, in Dallas County.
-Marker is on William Dodson Parkway near Pepperwood Street, on the right when traveling south.
+32° 55.377′ N, 96° 53.528′ W. Marker is in Farmers Branch, Texas, in Dallas County.
+Marker can be reached from Valley View Lane east of William Dodson Parkway, on the right when traveling east.
+The marker is at Keenan Cemetery.
 Touch for map.
-Marker is at or near this postal address: 13017 William Dodson Parkway, Dallas TX 75234, United States of America.
+Marker is in this post office area: Dallas TX 75234, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 21, 2020.
-It was originally submitted on April 20, 2020, by Kayla Harper of Dallas, Texas.
-This page has been viewed 174 times since then and 43 times this year.
-Photos: 1, 2, 3, 4. submitted on April 20, 2020, by Kayla Harper of Dallas, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on March 4, 2020.
+It was originally submitted on March 3, 2020, by J Frye of Fort Worth, Texas.
+This page has been viewed 139 times since then and 33 times this year.
+Photos: 1, 2. submitted on March 3, 2020, by J Frye of Fort Worth, Texas. • J. Makali Bruton was the editor who published this page.